MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-linked-entities.md

 Linked entities require a [Power BI Premium](https://docs.microsoft.com/power-bi/service-premium-what-is) subscription to refresh.
 Linked entities are available in any dataflow on a workspace that is hosted on Power BI Premium capacity.
 There are no limitations on the source dataflow.

 Linked entities only work properly in new Power BI workspaces.
-You can learn more about [new Power BI workspaces](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces).
+To learn more about new Power BI workspaces, see [Create the new workspaces in Power BI](https://docs.microsoft.com/power-bi/service-create-the-new-workspaces).
 All linked dataflows must be located in new workspaces to work properly.

 > [!NOTE]
 > Entities differ based on whether they’re standard entities or computed entities.
 Standard entities (often simply referred to as entities) query an external data source, such as a SQL database.
 Computed entities require Premium capacity on Power BI and run their transformations on data that’s already in Power BI storage.